Mr-Web3/base-minikit-unified-solution/basekit-starter-main/README.md

-# Waitlist Mini App Quickstart
+# Base Mini App Quickstart - Reference Implementation

+> 📚 **REFERENCE ONLY** - This is the official Base Mini App starter kit preserved for reference and comparison purposes.

+## 🎯 Purpose

+This folder contains the **official Base starter kit** that demonstrates the current Base approach.
+It is preserved here for:
+- **Reference**: Understanding the official Base starter structure
+- **Comparison**: Comparing with the working unified solution
+- **Analysis**: Identifying limitations and areas for improvement

+## ⚠️ Important Notice

+**This starter kit only works in Base App context** and does not support:
+- ❌ Standalone web dApp functionality
+- ❌ Farcaster wallet connections properly
+- ❌ Cross-platform compatibility

+For a working unified solution that supports all platforms, see:
+- ✅ **Working Solution**: [`../DBRO-MINI-KIT-STARTER/`](../DBRO-MINI-KIT-STARTER/) - Fully functional across all platforms
+- ⚠️ **Merge Attempt**: [`../basekit-starter-improved/`](../basekit-starter-improved/) - Attempting to merge working solution

+## 📋 Overview

 This is a demo Mini App application built using OnchainKit and the Farcaster SDK.
-Build a waitlist sign-up mini app for your company that can be published to the Base app and Farcaster.
+It demonstrates how to build a waitlist sign-up mini app that can be published to the Base app.

 ## Prerequisites